AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 for every conference. {% include a.html href='https://www.qualcomm.com/news/onq/2020/12/03/neurips-2020-explore-our-latest-innovations-ai' text='Here is an example from NeurIPS 2020' %}.
 (Thanks to
   {% include authors.html names="martinez" %}
   for pointing me to this page!)
- * For general examples on polished videos and attention to detail, the “Two Minute Papers” YouTube channel is also a nice (albeit not too technical) reference.
+ * For general examples on polished videos and attention to detail, the {% include a.html href='https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg' text='“Two Minute Papers” YouTube channel' %} is also a nice (albeit not very technical) reference.

 <!-- More of a note to self.